 When to report your crypto taxes

-The deadline for reporting taxes on cryptocurrencies in the US is the same as the deadline for your ordinary tax return which is the 15th of April the following year.
+The deadline for reporting taxes on cryptocurrencies in the US is the same as the deadline for your ordinary tax return, which is the 15th of April the following year.
 In 2023, this date falls on a weekend, and the following Monday is the District of Columbia’s Emancipation Day holiday.
 This means that for the 2022 financial year, which runs from the 1st of January to the 31st of December 2022, the official tax deadline is April 18, 2023.

-There are some exceptions to this like for US citizens living abroad (ex-pats) or for military personnel on duty outside the US.
+There are some exceptions to this like for US citizens living abroad (ex-pats) or military personnel on duty outside the US.
 If this applies to you, the IRS will automatically grant you a 2-month extension period such that the deadline is June 15, 2023.

 We recommend consulting with a tax professional if you have further questions about the tax deadline or what to do in case you have failed to report your crypto gains in your annual tax return.